kevinsullivan/TMDE/README.md

     - Enter the following command in the window: *git --version*
     - If git is not installed, you'll be asked whether you want it installed.
 Answer yes.
 - Have a GitHub account.
 Create one for yourself if necessary.
 It's free: https://github.com/
 - Install Docker Desktop: https://www.docker.com/products/docker-desktop.
 It's free.
-If you already have it, update it to the current version.
+If you have it, *be sure* to update it to a current version.
 - Install VSCode: https://code.visualstudio.com/download.
 It's free.
 NB: Docker Desktop *must* be running when you start VSCode as part of these instructions, as you will be using Docker container related commands from within VSCode.
 - Launch Docker Desktop and watch for it to complete its start-up procedures.
 While it starts up, continue to the remaining instructions that follow here.
 - Use GitHub to fork this repository now.
 How?
 Here: